Dana Erlich: Biography

 Erlich is an Israeli of Argentinian origin.
-She holds a degree in Fine Art from the Bezalel Academy and a masters degree in political communication from Tel Aviv University.
+She holds a degree in Fine Art from the Bezalel Academy and a master's degree in political communication from Tel Aviv University.
 Following this she served as a Military Intelligence Officer in the IDF.
 She joined the Foreign Service in 2010 and before her appointment as Ambassador to Ireland she was Minister Counsellor for Political Affairs at the Embassy of Israel, London.
 She has also served in Costa Rica, the United States and as Israeli Representative of the UN Disarmament Fellowship Programme to the United Nations.

 Career

 Israeli Ambassador to Ireland

 Erlich presented her credentials to President Michael D. Higgins at a ceremony at Áras an Uachtaráin on 20 September 2023.
-She was later critical of President Higgins' comments on the Israeli Genocide of Palestinians, accusing him of "repeating misinformation".
-In response to Taoiseach Leo Varadkar's criticism of the "collective punishment" of Palestinians living in Gaza during the Gaza Genocide she defended Israeli airstrikes on civilian infrastructure in Gaza and said that Hamas is ultimately responsible for what is happening.
+She criticized President Higgins' for "repeating misinformation" in response to his accusation that Israel was breaking the international law and "creating a huge humanitarian crisis" in Gaza.
+Speaking on Taoiseach Leo Varadkar's accusation of Israel engaging in "collective punishment" of Palestinians by "cutting off power and water to the Hamas-controlled Gaza strip," she defended Israeli airstrikes on Gaza's civilian infrastructure.
+She blamed Hamas for the ongoing conflict when further questioned by Fran McNulty, television presenter with RTÉ, for Israel's rationale for "denying people who are being bombed the right to leave and the right to food, medicine and water.

 On 15 November 2023 a Social Democrats motion proposing the expulsion of Ambassador Erlich was defeated in Dáil Éireann following a government counter-motion.

-In February 2024, Catherine Connolly, Leas-Cheann Comhairle of Dáil Éireann accused Erlich of "propagating utter propaganda" on Irish radio and called for her to appear before the Dáil to account for her statements.
+In February 2024, Catherine Connolly, who was then the Leas-Cheann Comhairle of Dáil Éireann, accused Erlich of "propagating utter propaganda" on Irish radio and called for her to appear before the Dáil to account for her statements.

 In March 2024, the Garda Síochána opened an investigation into death threats against Erlich following the delivery of a package containing white powder to the Israeli Embassy in Dublin which was accompanied by graphic images of Israelis killed by Hamas on 7 October 2023, and a written threat to Erlich.
 The powder was later discovered to be sugar.

 On 11 April 2024, in an opinion piece for the Irish Times, Erlich reported that her invitation to attend the Fine Gael Ard Fheis had been withdrawn linking this to what she described as a "contagion" of anti-Israel sentiment.
 She also characterised anti-Israel sentiment in Ireland as anti-semitic and questioned Ireland's neutrality.
 She said that Ireland's plans to recognise the State of Palestine were akin to "rewarding terrorism".
 The following day she claimed Israel was being discriminated against by Ireland following an announcement by Fianna Fáil that they would not be inviting the Israeli or Russian ambassadors to their Ard Fheis.
 Meanwhile, Micheál Martin described her comments about the recognition of Palestinian sovereignty as "absurd and unacceptable".